3 Types of Cataract Surgery

 • If surgery is necessary for both eyes, your surgeon will typically wait for a few days or weeks.
 This time frame gives the first eye time a chance to heal and for the surgeon to understand the refractive outcome

-What can be expected after the procedure?
+What can be Expected after Cataract Surgery?

 After cataract surgery, your vision will be blurry at first, but it will begin to improve within a few days.
 A cataract may mute the colours and cause your vision to appear yellow or brown-tinted, but colours may seem brighter after surgery.